openEOPlatform/documentation/usecases/landcover/index.md

 We select and calculate the following products from our input collections:
 - 7 indices (NDVI, NDMI, NDGI, ANIR, NDRE1, NDRE2, NDRE5) and 2 bands (B06, B12) from the L2A collection
 - VV, VH and VV/VH (ratio) from the GRD sigma0 collection

-As you user you are however free to select other S2 indices; if you are interested in doing so, please refer to the [advanced notebook](https://github.com/openEOPlatform/SRR3_notebooks/blob/main/notebooks/Demo%20UC9%20with%20stratification.ipynb).

 All layers are rescaled to 0 to 30000 for computational efficiency.
 The indices/bands are then aggregated temporally (for Sentinel-2 data: 10-day window using the median.
 For Sentinel-1 data: 12 day window using the mean.
 The median was used for the S2 collection instead of the mean to prevent possible artifacts caused by cloud shadows).
 The output is then interpolated linearly and the S1 cube is resampled spatially to a 10m resolution.
 Finally, 10 features are calculated on each of the band dimensions.
 These 10 features are the standard deviation, 25th, 50th and 75th percentile, and 6 equidistant t-steps.
 Through this procedure, we end up with a total of 120 features (12 bands x 10 features).